ibelab/tatiana-android-app/README.md

 2. The choice of tools for trading.
 The underlying assets for option series (futures) are manually selected from the list.
 Options for market valuation are manually selected from the list.
-The bot shortens the selected list of options in accordance with the sp
+The bot shortens the selected list of options in accordance with the spe